SafeMoon Price Down 0.5% This Week (SAFEMOON)

-SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on September 8th.
-One SafeMoon token can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on September 9th.
+SafeMoon has a total market capitalization of $2.51 million and $1.85 worth of SafeMoon was traded on exchanges in the last day.
+One SafeMoon token can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
 Over the last week, SafeMoon has traded down 0.5% against the U.S. dollar.
-SafeMoon has a market capitalization of $2.51 million and approximately $1.85 worth of SafeMoon was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.